victoriamount/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+Closure is when a function reaches outside itself to look for a variable that isn't inside it.
 2. Study the following code, then answer the questions below.

 ```js